 These transportation systems serve Long Island, Connecticut, New Jersey and the following counties north of New York City: Westchester, Putnam, Dutchess, Rockland and Orange.
 This text system works only within the NYC region.

 Coo-Coo’s text number is: 266266.
-And, yes, there’s an app for it (no internet required).
-For Apple devices it is available for Apple products through the App store and for Android through Google Play.
+And, yes, there’s an app for it.
+It is available for Apple products through the App store and for Android through Google Play.

 Coo-Coo Text System: 5 Easy Steps For NYC Area Public Transportation Information